If you have a rubber tree or are interested in getting one, you’re likely aware of their benefits, including:

 Choose a pot that has at least two drainage holes.
 If the pot you like doesn’t have any drainage holes, you can add your own with a drill and appropriately-sized bit.

 Place a drip tray below your pot to keep spills from damaging your carpet or furniture.
-This 12-inch one is a nice option for houseplants.

 Add some small rocks to the tray and place your pot on top of the rocks.
 This keeps excess water away from the roots while also allowing for evaporation that naturally creates a little extra humidity.